Snow on the Beach: Release and promotion

-"Snow on the Beach", along with the rest of Midnights, was released on October 22, 2022, by Republic Records.
+"Snow on the Beach", along with the rest of Midnights, was released on October 21, 2022, by Republic Records.
+It was later sent to US triple-A radio as the second single from the album on November 7, following the first single "Anti-Hero".
 The collaboration between Swift and Del Rey was highly anticipated during the album's lead-up.
 When it was released, fans and journalists alike questioned the nature of Del Rey's vocal contribution to the track.
 They thought that Del Rey acted as more of a background vocalist for Swift, deemed as almost indistinguishable from Swift's own vocals by some publications, which surprised fans who expected a duet.
 In an interview with Billboard, Del Rey stated that she "had no idea [she] was the only feature" on the album and "would have sung the entire second verse like [Swift] wanted" if she had known, but was "more focused on the production" of the song than the vocals.
 In another interview with Harper's Bazaar, Del Rey said she was "all over" on the track: "I layer and match [Swift's] vocals perfectly".
 She added that the song was "perfect" and stated that "if it ain't broke, don't fix it".

 In response to the reception of the track, a version of the song featuring "More Lana Del Rey" was released as part of The Til Dawn Edition of Midnights on May 26, 2023.
 The "More Lana" version is 3 minutes and 50 seconds, and on it, Del Rey sings the entire second verse.
 After Midnights was released, Swift embarked on her sixth concert tour, the Eras Tour in March 2023, and it contained a segment of "surprise songs" where she performs random songs from her discography.
 Swift sang "Snow on the Beach" as a "surprise song" at the first show in Las Vegas (March 24) and at the second show in Mexico City (August 25).
 On May 29, 2024, she performed it as part of a mashup with her song "I Look in People's Windows" (2024) at the first Madrid show of the Eras Tour.
 An instrumental strings version of the track was used in the third season of the American romance series Bridgerton, released in May 2024.